 Easter Saturday is a day of preparations for Easter Monday.
 Girls paint, colour and decorate eggs and boys prepare their pomlázkas!
 Those famous handmade whips made out of young branches of a tree, which will be used on Easter Monday.

 In my family, decorating Easter eggs is one of the most joyful activities for Easter.
-We hard-boil eggs, previously covered with greens or flowers and wrapped in white gaze.
-Then we boil it for 10 minutes in water filled with onion peels (a lot of onion peals) or black tea to get darker brown colours on the eggs.
+We hard-boil eggs, previously covered with greens or flowers and wrapped in old pantyhose.
+Then we boil it for 10 minutes in water filled with onion peels (a lot of onion peels) or black tea bags to get darker brown colours on the eggs.

 For Christians White (Easter) Saturday is also the Day of Resurrection of Jesus Christ.
 On White Saturday there is big silence in churches and no mass celebration.
 Christians mourn Jesus Christ lying in the grave.
 At night the bells return from Rome, where they departed for Green Thursday.

-On Sunday, lots of Easter dishes are cooked and baked.
+On Sunday, lots of Easter dishes are cooked.
 These are some examples of Sunday Easter dishes, which are prepared in the Czech Republic:

 - CREAMY RABBIT STEW WITH WHITE WINE & TOMATO SAUCE